nextflow-io/nf-co2footprint/docs/usage/configuration.md

   machineType = '<compute cluster|local>'     // set to 'compute cluster' or 'local' }
 ```
-You can find your `zone code` on the [zones overview](https://portal.electricitymaps.com/docs/getting-started#zonesoverview) section on the Electricity Maps website.
+You can find your `zone code` on the [geographical coverage](https://portal.electricitymaps.com/docs/getting-started#geographical-coverage) section on the Electricity Maps website.
 It has to match one of those defined there to be used within the plugin.
 To obtain the `apikey` you have to register in the [developer portal](https://portal.electricitymaps.com).

 Include the config file for your pipeline run using the `-c` Nextflow parameter, for example as follows: